Tweez: Reception

 The album has received generally mixed to positive reviews.

 John Bush of AllMusic described the album as "a fine, if bizarre recording, often switching from bass-led rhythm to rhythm in the same song."

 Track listing

 The vinyl sides are referred to as "Bemis" and "Gerber".

+Tweez (tweethan mix)

+In 2023, former Slint bassist Ethan Buckler and mixing engineer Anne Gauthier remixed Tweez.
+The resulting remix album, Tweez (tweethan mix), contains a slightly different tracklist than the original, with retitled songs.
+The remix album was released on October 25, 2024.